Fiona Bruce on Who Do You Think You Are?: Everything you need to know

 Like many people, Fiona Bruce dreams of finding a rogue in her family tree.
-“Dull is not good,” jokes the newsreader and presenter of Antiques Roadshow.
+“Dull is not good,” jokes the newsreader and presenter of Antiques Roadshow at the start of her episode of Who Do You Think You Are?
 “What would be great, I suppose, is if we got some kind of a great character, or some sort of, I don’t know, a mass murderer, or a stripper, or someone extraordinary.”

 In the event, there are no notorious killers among her forebears.

-However, Fiona does discover a genuine rascal, tragic tales from World War One and, as you might expect from her name, strong links to Scotland through her father John, an “amazing role model” who started out at Unilever as a post boy and ended as managing director.
+However, Fiona does discover a genuine rascal, tragic tales from the First World War and, as you might expect from her name, strong links to Scotland through her father John, an “amazing role model” who started out at Unilever as a post boy and ended as managing director.

-The first figure that Fiona wants to learn more about is her great-grandfather, Frederick Charles Crouch, an artilleryman who started in the ranks but became an officer when the army needed experienced men in World War One.
+The first figure that Fiona wants to learn more about is her great grandfather, Frederick Charles Crouch, an artilleryman who started in the ranks but became an officer when the army needed experienced men in the First World War.
 Frederick died from shrapnel wounds at Ypres in 1917.
 A family story suggests he was the only man who didn’t duck as a shell came in.
 Can that really be true?

 In search of clues, Fiona visits Christ’s Hospital, a charitable school that provided Fred’s eldest son with a public school-style education.
 In her application, his widow Isabella talks of Fred being in hospital for nine months with shell shock.
 Professor Edgar Jones, a psychiatrist at Maudsley Hospital, tells Fiona that “war-weary soldiers tend to be fatalistic”.
 Perhaps Fred failed to take cover simply because he’d lost the will to go on after seeing so much horror.